 Graduate Research Assistants

-Emily is a third-year doctoral student.
+Emily is a second-year doctoral student.
 Her research interests focus on the benefits of physical activity and fitness in improving cognitive function across the lifespan.
 She received her B.S. in Neuroscience, Physiology, and Behavior from UC Davis and her MS in Kinesiology from UIUC.
 Emily is an active member of the Fighting Illini Triathlon team, and loves to spend her time swimming, biking, and running.

-Veronica is a first-year master's student in the Kinesiology program at UIUC.
+Veronica is a second-year master's student in the Kinesiology program at UIUC.
 She earned her bachelor's degree in Kinesiology with a minor in Psychology from Washington State University in 2020.
 Her research interests focus on the promotion of physical activity, specifically among minority populations, and to develop culturally tailored mechanisms to help them understand the importance of health and movement.